derfR/SeqQual/Data-examples/readme.txt

-See the Results-examples folder for corresponding outputs and shell scripts.
+See the Results-examples folder for corresponding outputs from indicated shell scripts. files will be uploaded soon